Imaproshaman/Shaman-Wiki/README.md

 I’m just me.
 I go by they/them pronouns.

 > ### When did you start streaming?
-I streamed as far back as somewhere around early/pre-2016, started actively streaming from around 2018.
-What I always tell people is, if I enjoy playing, then someone might enjoy watching.
-Streams are really whenever and for however long.
+I streamed as far back as somewhere around early/pre-2016.
 I don't take it very seriously.
 If I force myself to do it and adhere to a schedule, then it would feel like a job.
 That's not very fun for me.

 > ### Why did you start speedrunning?
 Casually, I’ve been replaying games since I was a kid since I rarely got new games except on special occasions, like a birthday or a holiday.
 So I just played what I had.
 Around the latter half of 2017, I joined the [![img-mec]][url-mec] after being referred to it by a friend, [![img-steveglowplunk]][url-steveglowplunk].
 Then I bought the game Refunct on Steam and had 100% the achievements.
 They added some more and one of them required beating the game under 4 minutes, which meant that I had to learn the basic Any% route.
 I loved how fun it was so I kept doing it.